ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ## Censorship/Blocking considerations

-We assume a network attacker who is able to fully control the client's internet connection for some period of time - including selectively blocking requests to certain hosts and truncating TLS connections based on information observed or guessed about client behavior.
+We assume a network attacker who is able to fully control the client's internet connection for some period of time, including selectively blocking requests to certain hosts and truncating TLS connections based on information observed or guessed about client behavior.
 In order to successfully detect log misbehavior, the gossip mechanisms